Voxer/nagios-html-email/README.md

 and under typical circumstances we just get a core dump of the process, and restart it.

-After we have a couple core dumps, it becomes unecassary to waste time dumping core, so we just restarted the troubled programs before they become a issue.
+After we have a couple core dumps, it becomes unecassary to waste time dumping core, so we just restart the troubled programs before they become a issue.

 Since the "alleviation" steps are pretty much the same for each service, but we don't want this to happen automatically (imagine if every service restarted at the same time...